 Let’s talk about how to be profitable.
 Simple concept but for some it is difficult to attain.
-There are so many areas to look at so this will be the first of several articles on the subject.
+There are so many areas to look at whether your shop is already open or you are just about to open a coffee shop.
+This will be the first of a two-part article on the subject.

 It all starts with an excellent location because all the marketing, cost control and working your arse off in the shop are not going to help if customers cannot find your door and get to it easily.
 Furthermore if you fall into the bad location dilemma, even if you iron out all of your costs and increase sales it does not mean a thing if you yourself are still left working 150hrs a week from now until the end of time because you can’t afford to pay more employees.
 It’s physically not possible.
 Ask me how I know this.